 Workplace opportunities for language graduates are wide-ranging.
-French, German, and Spanish graduates go on to work in education and to use their presentational and linguistic skills in fields including the diplomatic service, the security service, journalism, law, accountancy, human resources, business, industry, and finance.
+French and Spanish graduates go on to work in education and to use their presentational and linguistic skills in fields including the diplomatic service, the security service, journalism, law, accountancy, human resources, business, industry, and finance.
 Language skills have value in a job market that is becoming increasingly global and are highly valued by employers, in whichever career you decide to pursue.

 Spending time abroad as part of the GCSE course helps you develop cultural awareness, adapt to new and changing surroundings, and to work both in a team and independently.
-As part of the GCSE course we offer a French language course in Montpellier where pupils stay with host families, a German language exchange to the German-Swiss border, and a Spanish language immersion course in Salamanca.
+As part of the GCSE course we offer a French language course in Montpellier where pupils stay with host families and a Spanish language immersion course in Salamanca.